shivjisakina/Brookes-Assignments/Homework-February-28.md

 - Push to github

 - Bonus: add classes/ids to your tags and try seeing if you can implement bootstrap into your html.
-    - HINT** your bootstrap CDN or link will go in your "<head>" tag in html
+    - HINT** your bootstrap CDN or link will go in your <head> tag in html

 ### 3 style.css